Frequently Asked Questions for current and prospective EU students following the outcome of the EU referendum

 It has been confirmed in statements from across all UK nations that current EU students studying at UK universities will pay the same fees as 'home' students for the full duration of their course, even if the course finishes after the UK has left the EU.

 It has also been confirmed that EU students applying for an undergraduate course at a UK university, starting this year (2016–17) or next year (2017–18), will pay the same fees as UK students for the full duration of their course.
 This will be the case even if their course finishes after the UK has left the EU.
 This builds on earlier guarantees, confirming that current EU students, including those that started this academic year, will pay the same fees for the duration of their course.

 The fees that EU students starting courses at UK universities after the UK has left the EU are required to pay will depend on what is agreed as part of the UK's exit negotiations.

 Will EU students continue to be eligible to receive loans and grants?

 Existing EU students, including those that joined in the 2016–17 academic year:

 Separate statements from across all UK nations confirm that current EU students, including 2016–17 entrants, will be eligible to receive loans and grants to fund their studies for the duration of their courses.

 EU students attending universities in England and Wales who are eligible under current rules to receive loans and grants from the Student Loans Company will continue to do so for the duration of courses they are currently enrolled on.
 This has been confirmed by the Student Loans Company for England, and by Universities Wales for Wales.

-The Government has guaranteed that EU students applying to study in England in 2017–18 will continue to be eligible for tuition fee loans for the duration of their study.
+The Government has guaranteed that EU students applying to study in England in 2017–18 and 2018-19 will continue to be eligible for tuition fee loans for the duration of their study.

 What about students participating in the Erasmus+ exchange programme?